currawong-project/libcw/notes.md

 - Variable attributes should be meaningful. e.g. src,src_opt,mult,init, ....
   Should we check for 'src' or 'mult' attribute on var's?
   (In other words: Enforce var attributes.)
+  + A variable with the 'init' flag should never be changed at runtime.

 - How much of the proc initialization implementation can use the preset compile/apply code?